Ayoush/commit-history-modifier/README.md

 # COmMIt-hIStoRy-mOdiFIeR
-Testing some Sub process for modIFYing coMMiT histOry
+Testing some Sub proceSs for modIFYing coMMiT histOry